department-of-veterans-affairs/health-apis-deployer/deployment-unit.md

 > ##### Protecting Sensitive Information
 > `.conf`  and `.testvars` files may need to contain sensitive information such as access tokens or passwords.
+These files should be protected using one of two methods:
+> 1. Store as an encrypted zip file
-Conf files may be stored as an encrypted zip files with `.conf.zip` extension.
+>    Conf files may be stored as an encrypted zip files with `.conf.zip` extension.
-Likewise, Testvar files may be stored as an encrypted zip files with `.testvars.zip` extension.
+>    Likewise, Testvar files may be stored as an encrypted zip files with `.testvars.zip` extension.
+> 2. Use the deployer toolkit to encrypt base variables.
+See [Toolkit usage](toolkit.md) is described below.
+>
-Decryption key must be stored in as a Jenkins credential to be used to execute the DU docker image.
+> Decryption key must be stored in as a Jenkins credential to be used to execute the DU docker image.
 Coordinate with the DevOps team if you need encryption.

 >This will be changing to property level encryption.
 For now, to switch to property level encryption for a DU, add a property in the product.conf to be `DU_PROPERTY_LEVEL_ENCRYPTION=true` and encrypt the confs using `ryan-secrets`.
 Usage is documented in the script.